ceph/ceph/doc/start/quick-start-preflight.rst

 Create a User
 =============

-Create a user on hosts running Ceph daemons.
+Create a user on nodes running Ceph daemons.

 .. tip:: We recommend a username that brute force attackers won't guess easily (e.g., something other than ``root``, ``ceph``, etc).